 Setting up an indoor automatic watering system for your cannabis grow is not as difficult as you might think.
 An automatic watering system for your grow tent or grow room makes managing your cannabis grow easier and more efficient.
 There are relatively expensive kits available, but it is just as easy and far cheaper to purchase the things you need and put it together following the instructions below.
 The automatic watering system that I describe is designed to allow you to water multiple times per day without supervision.
 Below you will find complete plans for a DIY Automatic Drip System for your grow tent.
 We also have plans for Self-Draining Saucers and A Catchment Solution to remove water from the tent.
 Together these three components create an effective, reliable, reasonably priced and easily set-up automatic watering system for indoor cannabis.

 Automatic watering systems make indoor cannabis grows much easier to manage.
-If you are growing in Coco, it is best to practice high frequency fertigation.
+If you are growing in coco/perlite, it is best to practice high frequency fertigation.
 The only way to effectively practice high-frequency fertigation is to set up an automatic watering system.
 Instead of being tied to the plants at every watering, you can take breaks and let the system run by itself.
 Just keep water in the tank, the system clean, and the drain bucket from over-flowing!